circlefin/circle-ecosystem/README.md

 To contribute to this catalog, please propose a PR with the following files by following the templates below:

 1. An image of your app / company logo
-2. A yaml file with the requested information about your app.
+2. A yaml file with the requested information about your app (one app per yaml file)

 ### Logo Constraints
 Logos should conform to the following parameters: